Thin-film composite membrane: Structure and materials

 As is suggested by the name, TFC membranes are composed of multiple layers.
 Membranes designed for desalination use an active thin-film layer of polyamide layered with polysulfone as a porous support layer.
+The active layers tend to be extremely thin and relatively nonporous.
+The chemistry of these layers often imparts selectivity.
+Meanwhile the support layers tend to need to be both extremely porous and robust to higher pressures.

 Other materials, usually zeolites, are also used in the manufacture of TFC membranes.